Behr, Burkard & Behr’s Waffen-Werke of Bremen, Suhl

 The following scans of what was probably a 1907 Behr Catalog are courtesy of Mr. Fredrik Franzén of Sweden.

-This image was the January 2015 GGCA Calendar feature and is courtesy of the Association
+The above image was the January 2015 GGCA Calendar feature and is courtesy of the Association.

 The following images of a Behr side by side rifle were found in Dietrich’s Email attachment Archives and are from an unknown source.